einars-kaminskis/mm-algos/README.md

   ```
   SELECT game_id, is_most_valuable_player FROM game_players WHERE player_id = 1 LIMIT 100;
   ```
+- Find all player_game_type_stats, where rating is below 300 and they are not the 40 reference players.
   ```
   SELECT * FROM player_game_type_stats WHERE true_rating < 300 AND player_id NOT IN (1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40) AND game_type = 'TDM' LIMIT 20;
   ```
+- The same query inside data_simulation.py to find opponents (not one of the 40 reference players) for a TDM game with a last_time_played being before ``2025-05-04 13:00:00`` for the player and their rank being +/- 300 points of the reference player.
   ```
   WITH ref AS (
     SELECT